-UK holiday insurance covers many more eventualities and having a policy in place could prevent you from ending up seriously out of pocket...
+UK holiday insurance covers several other eventualities – having a policy in place could prevent you from ending up seriously out of pocket.

 However, if you have UK travel insurance in place with cancellation cover included, you can claim for all these costs, provided you have evidence that it was necessary to cancel your trip.
 This might take the form of a letter from your GP or from the hospital where the person affected was treated.

-Hospital transfer.
 Thanks to the glories of the NHS in the UK, you cannot normally claim for medical expenses on a holiday insurance policy.
-But if you or a family member are confined to hospital while you are away, your policy might pay for you to be transferred to a hospital closer to home, so you can be nearer to those you love.
-On many policies you can also claim hospital benefit for those little extras you may need to buy to make your stay more comfortable on the ward.
+But if you or a family member are confined to hospital while you’re away, your policy might pay for you to be transferred to a hospital closer to home, so you can be nearer to your nearest and dearest.
+On many policies you can also claim hospital benefit for those little extras you may need to buy to make your stay on the ward more comfortable.

-The one exception to this is if you fall ill or are hospitalised in the Channel Islands, where you won't be able to get NHS treatment and where you cannot use a European Health Insurance Card (EHIC) to get the same free treatment as a local (you can use EHIC cards in Europe).
-So if you're heading to the Channel Islands, check to see if your UK travel insurance policy will cover you as medical cover is vital to avoid huge bills on the islands.
-Note that the Isle of Man does have a reciprocal medical agreement in place though.
+The one exception to this is if you fall ill or are hospitalised in the Channel Islands, where you won't be able to get NHS treatment and where you cannot use a Global Health Insurance Card (GHIC) to get the same free treatment as a local (you can use GHIC cards in Europe).
+So, if you're heading to the Channel Islands, check to see if your policy will cover you, as medical cover is vital to avoid huge bills on the islands.
+Note that the Isle of Man does have a reciprocal medical agreement in place, though.

-Delayed departure.
 In addition to cancellation, UK travel insurance might also compensate you if you miss your train, ferry or flight because of circumstances beyond your control.
-But some policies will exclude internal flights, so you'll need to check the small print.
+However, some policies exclude internal flights, so you'll need to check the small print.

-Protect your possessions.
 Even if your home contents insurance covers items away from the home, it might not provide the scope of cover you require.
 For example, an expensive item such as a camera, tablet computer or piece of jewellery might fall outside the limits of your policy.
-This is why a UK travel insurance policy could be a necessity.